-Subject Guide 2017 / 2018
+Subject Guide 2022 / 2023

-abject dalac 2017 / 2010
+abject dalac 2022 / 2025

 IDENTIFYIN -

 Industrial D

-Subject Industrial Design
+Subject Industrial Design ,

 Code V04M141V01314

 Study ()Máster

 programme Universitario en

 Enxeñaría

 Industrial

 Descriptors ECTS Credits Choose Year Quadmester

 6 Optional 2nd 1st

 Teaching English

 language

 Department

 Coordinator Cerqueiro Pequeño, Jorge

 Lecturers Cerqueiro Pequeño, Jorge

 E-mail jcerquei@uvigo.es

-Web http://http://faitic.uvigo.es
+Web http://moovi.uvigo.gal/

 General description This course aims to train students to make use of the methods, techniques and basic tools of both the industrial design and the development of industrial products processes.
 Students will also acquire the skills needed to perform their professional activities with an up-to-date approach, oriented to the the needs of the modern manufacturing industry in terms of innovation, competitiveness and contribution to value generation.

-This course will use an approach that integrates its Design Techniques and Tools for Design, Design Exmethodologies, and highlighting practice learning a aluation, and Design gn Communication
+This course will make use of an approach that integorising Design, Design Techniques and Tools for Design, Design, Design, and highlighting practice learning and Design Processing States and esign Evaluation, a ind Design Comr

 Additionally, a multidisciplinary and collaborative a the orientation, encouraging team work, and follow Commitment and proactive participation of studen ing processes simi lar to the actual professional ones.